Death of Annie Ee: Families and neighbours of the couple and victim

 After the sentencing trial of Pua Hak Chuan and Tan Hui Zhen, their families were approached by the reporters for interviews regarding the case.
-Tan's eldest brother, who declined to give his full name, told reporters about the troubled childhood and mental issues his sister has undergone, but he stated that his sister's mental state cannot be the justification of her heinous sins against Annie Ee.
+Tan's eldest brother, who declined to give his full name, told reporters about the troubled childhood and mental issues his sister has undergone, but he stated that his sister's mental state could not be the justification of her heinous sins against Annie Ee.
 Tan Hui Zhen's brother also stated that he believed that his sister should be punished for what she did and he apologised on his sister's behalf to Annie Ee's family, and sought understanding from the public over the issues the families faced.
-As for Pua's mother, she stated that her son "got what he deserved" and she also expressed her regret and apologize to the victim's family for what happened to Ee.
+As for Pua's mother, she stated that her son "got what he deserved" and she also expressed her regret and apologized to the victim's family for what happened to Ee.
 Josephus Tan, who defended Tan Hui Zhen in her trial, asked for the understanding of the public as the families of Tan and Pua were deeply affected by the pressure of the case.

-The victim's bereaved family however, stated they would never forgive Tan and Pua for having abused and murdered Annie Ee.
-Ee's two brothers and one of Ee's two sisters felt that the punishment sought against Tan and Pua were too light, and they made a public appeal for more severe penalties on the couple.
-Overall, at the time the couple were sentenced, Ee's family were still struggling with sadness over Ee's death and unable to move on with their lives, especially so for Ee's 67-year-old elderly mother; still, they continued to go to the temple regularly and on special occasions (in accordance to Chinese customs) to offer incense and food to Ee, hoping she could rest in peace in the afterlife.
+The victim's bereaved family, however, stated they would never forgive Tan and Pua for having abused and murdered Annie Ee.
+Ee's two brothers and one of Ee's two sisters felt that the punishment Tan and Pua faced was too lenient, and they made a public appeal for more severe penalties for the couple.
+Overall, at the time the couple were sentenced, Ee's family was still struggling with sadness over Ee's death and unable to move on with their lives, especially Ee's 67-year-old elderly mother; still, they continued to go to the temple regularly and on special occasions (in accordance to Chinese customs) to offer incense and food to Ee, hoping she could rest in peace in the afterlife.

 The Woodlands flat where Annie Ee died was eventually rented out to a family, who moved in a month before the sentencing of Tan and Pua.
 The new tenant did not mind living in the flat despite receiving word that this was the same flat where Ee was killed.
-The neighbours of Annie Ee, who were shocked at the gravity of her abuse when it came to light, has also moved on with their lives despite remembering the case and presence of police officers at the flat during their investigations.
+The neighbours of Annie Ee, who were shocked at the gravity of her abuse when it came to light, have also moved on with their lives despite remembering the case and presence of police officers at the flat during their investigations.